briankoser/sfc-listeners-guide/episodes/0190-firefly-flies-again-and-other-news.md

 - Damon Lindelhof: he's not as good as we thought
 - We are back

-Koby calls Matt to talk about {% workTitle "Survivor" %}.
+Koby calls Matt to talk about {% work "Survivor" %}.
 Matt puts him on the air to talk about the podcast.

 <div class="quote">
   {% timeLink podcast_file_url, '1:03:46' %}